 Eugénie is still a student, so she has to go to class every day.
 Normally the lessons end at 17h30.
 Then she has to prepare for the hockey training.
 She comes home late in the evening and goes to bed by 23h30, trying to wake up at 06h30.
 As you can see, she doesn’t catch much sleep and this rhythm is tiring, which negatively influences her recovery.

-Because of the stress and bad recuperation, Eugénie wanted to start monitoring with Mindstretch.
-She is coached by Koen and by Dominique Monami, a formal professional tennis player.
+Because of the stress and bad recovery, Eugénie wanted to start monitoring with Mindstretch.
+She was coached by Koen and by Dominique Monami, a formal professional tennis player.
 Both of them followed her monitoring results closely.
 Koen knew Mindstretch already for some time.
 There was a project before with hockey players in collaboration with the SportsTechLab.

 The results of Eugénie were very clear.
 In the beginning, she was very stressed.
 As you can see in the first picture, her results were completely orange before, during and after the game.
 “I learnt a breathing exercise and some other small techniques.
 For example, I had to write two words on my hand: “next” and “simple,” Eugénie said.
-Koen explained these last two words as a mind reset for Eugénie during the game and to keep focus.
-Eugénie had the tendency to keep thinking at something that didn’t went well during the game, but you have to keep going and concentrate on the following actions.
-Therefore, the word “next” was used, so it reminded her at that.
-The other word “simple” is used when a difficult action fails, because then you have to start again with easier actions before you are going to take the risk again.
+Koen explained that these last two words are a mind reset for Eugénie during the game and to keep focus.
+Eugénie had the tendency to keep thinking at something that didn’t go well during the game, but it’s important to keep going and concentrate on the following actions.
+Therefore, the word “next” was used to remind her of that.
+The other word “simple” was used when a difficult action fails, because then you have to start again with easier actions before you are going to take the risk again.
 As Koen explained: “It is only the future that matters.
 Staying in the past and grinding it in your head, doesn’t work.”

 After implementing those techniques, Eugénie’s monitoring results improved.
 Now she recovers after the game and doesn’t stay in the orange zone, as you can see in the second picture.
 The amount of recovery in the Mindstretch app were for Koen and Dominique the key to look at.
 In the beginning there was no recovery at all.
 But you could see the influences of the exercises in the next games.
 More and more recovery appeared in Eugénie’s results.

 Eugénie is glad that she has monitored with Mindstretch.
-As she said it herself: “For me it was very useful and important.”
+As she said: “For me, it was very useful and important.”
 Koen as well is planning on using Mindstretch more in the future with Sportpraktijk.
 “It is a tool that gives you a lot of insights.
-Not only with athletes, managers benefit from Mindstretch insights as wel.
-We will definitely keep using Mindstretch,” Koen told us.
+Not only athletes but also managers benefit from the insights Mindstretch gives.
+We will definitely keep on using Mindstretch,” said Koen.